hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/optimistic-locking.md

 Note that the example does not need to be enclosed in a transaction to work correctly.
 There's no need to annotate the method with the `@Transactional` annotation.

-The `count` tell us how many rows were updated, and that tells us if the row was untouched or had any changes in it.
+The `count` tell us how many rows were updated, and that tells us if the row was untouched or had any changes in it:

-If the count is 1 then the row had no changes and the UPDATE was successful; if the count was zero, then the row suffered some changes in the meantime, and the UPDATE was not successful.
+- If the count is one, then the row had no changes and the UPDATE was successful.
+- If the count is zero, then the row suffered some changes in the meantime, and the UPDATE was not successful.

 ## Conclusion